-This cute, reversible cape pattern is an ideal Winter sewing pattern for kids.
-It is lined and reversible so all your stitching is hidden inside the cape and no serger is required.
-I have used Velcro for the tab fastening but you could also use a button or even a sew in press stud.
-Make it plain and simple or add a fun applique like this little red riding hood.
+This cute, reversible girls cape pattern is an ideal Winter sewing pattern.
+It is lined and reversible, so all your stitching is hidden inside the cape, and no serger is required.
+I have used Velcro for the tab fastening, but you could also use a button or even a sew-in press stud.
+Make it plain and simple, or add a fun applique like this little red riding hood.

 Supplies and Notions

 - Fabric for the main outside of the cape – 1 ¼ yards (1.15m)

 - Lining fabric – 1 ¼ yard (1.15m)

 - Velcro – 2 inches of 1 inch wide (5cm x 2.5cm)

 - A scrap of fusible interfacing for the tab

 Fabric Choices for Cape Patterns

 For the outside of the girl's cape pattern, I like to use corduroy, light wool, or fleece.
 Denim in a light or medium weight also looks amazing and is easy to sew.
 This gives some body to the cape and adds a little warmth.
 My red cape sample was made using velvet, but admittedly, this was much harder to sew than the corduroy and denim samples.